aws-samples/aws-saas-parallel-deployments/README.md

 This repository contains sample code for the blog post [Parallel and dynamic SaaS deployments with CDK Pipelines](https://aws.amazon.com/blogs/devops/parallel-and-dynamic-saas-deployments-with-cdk-pipelines/).

+Note: This branch has been updated for CDK v2.
+The original CDK v1 -compatible code has been archived in the 'cdk_v1' branch.

 ## Solution overview

 Many customers today use AWS CodePipeline to build, test and deploy their cloud applications.
 For a SaaS provider, considering using a single pipeline for managing all the deployments present concerns.
 A single pipeline with potentially hundreds of actions runs the risk of becoming throughput limited.
 A single pipeline would also limit control in how changes are released.
 This solution approaches this problem by having a separate dynamically provisioned pipeline for each pool and silo deployment.